Debunking the claim of sudden death of future Social Security.

 Realistic historical solution actually applied: Some smart economists realized this problem in the 1930’s when they came up with social security.
 They realized that they must not hold any actual cash for an extended time, because if they did necessary demand in the economy would be lacking.
 They did not want to remove cash (as taxes, for example) from the economy at a greater rate than they disbursed it for government expenses.
 Money must recirculate to keep products and services flowing from producer to consumer.
 If over time, like months, cash is removed by taxation at a higher rate than spent, that will slow an economy, tending to deflation and unemployment because lack of transaction money will tend to cause economic demand to be reduced.
 This is what I attempted to demonstrate with the example I described above of the economic disaster that would occur if large number of people that held a lot of saved money in a box—then tried to spend it all quickly much later.

 Here’s how they avoided this problem.
 The government took money in form of a payroll tax which most people thought was going to sit in a box somewhere.
 That made people feel OK—people could feel that it was just their money the government was keeping safe for them somewhere in a lockbox for the future.
 But their money did not go into a box.
 They did not put it in a box because trapping huge quantities of retirement money for long periods would cause the economy to slow.
-Instead it was disbursed to retired persons immediately as a social security payment.
-This solved the economic demand problem when the tax was paid.
-If that cash were put in a lockbox there would be that amount of missing dollar demand in the economy to purchase the goods/services that the taxpayers produced to earn that tax money.
-Demand was sustained by sending it to retired people who DID provide the necessary cash demand to consume those goods.
+Instead, demand was sustained by sending it to retired people who DID provide the necessary cash demand to consume those goods.
 That kept money flow in balance.
-This assumes that the total payroll tax amount collected was about equal to what was disbursed to retirees.
-But suppose it was not.
+This assumes that the total payroll tax amount collected was equal to what was disbursed to retirees.
+But suppose the amount from the payroll tax was more than what was needed.

 The people pushing the social security panic button say “we can’t afford to provide SS—it’s too expensive—we will be bankrupt in 2035 (or whenever.)”
 What proves this in their minds is that on that fatal day when the fund runs dry– “no more money will be left to pay social security.”
 But no, it does not mean that.
-Money will still come in from payroll tax— but since the trust fund is now zero, money from the payroll tax will only be able to pay a portion of the amount owed to the recipients—now estimated to be about 75% of what’s owed.
+Money will still come in from payroll tax— but since the trust fund is now zero, money from the payroll tax will only be able to legally pay a portion of the amount owed to the recipients—now estimated to be about 75% of what’s owed.
 But the additional 25% amount that was before coming from the general tax revenue—from worker’s income taxes–which took a quick trip through the bond was no longer available to make up the social security deficiency.
 The BAD part after this fatal day is that now they could not legally pay the full amount of benefits expected by SS recipients.
 They would only be able to pay what was currently being generated by the payroll tax.
 But there is a GOOD part exactly EQUAL to the bad.
 Now the money from the general tax fund would no longer need to go to social security payments, so the seniors’ loss would be equal to the income tax payers’ gain.
 Non payroll tax taxpayers could get a windfall tax cut.
 But if the Congress so legislated, the situation could be fiscally exactly restored as what it was the day before if they continued the same practice of making up the balance with the general tax fund—which would mean no windfall tax cut—and no tax increase–and no SS benefit cut.
 The only difference is that the rapid trip through the bond route would not happen.

 For professional social security finance worriers: There is a real concern about social security costs, and illusory concerns.